xeome/XSKNet/README.md

-# AF_XDP L2 Forwarding
+# XSKNet

 ## Introduction

-This project implements Kernel bypass using AF_XDP and achieves high performance packet forwarding to user space.
+This project implements Kernel bypass using AF_XDP (XSK) to implement a custom networking stack.
+It bypasses the traditional kernel stack and achieving superior throughput and low-latency communication.

+*Note that this project is designed for a specific use case and is not intended to be a general purpose networking stack.*

 ## Project architecture